One-Bridge/foundry-testing-mcp/docs/technical-architecture-guide.md

 ### 3.1 Tool Layer (`components/testing_tools.py`)

-Defines seven public MCP tools.
+Defines ten public MCP tools.
 Each has:
 * A clear JSON signature (validated automatically by FastMCP).
 * Inline doc-strings that appear in `get_server_info`.
 * Consistent error handling so that the AI client can reason about failures.